What Makes a CrossFit Box a Home?

 Photos 2 & 3 courtesy of CrossFit Impulse.

 Patrick McCarty is a Level I certified CrossFit trainer and masters athlete.
-As a masters-level athlete, Patrick competed in the 2011 Reebok CrossFit games in the 45-49 age bracket.
-Patrick’s fitness journey has taken him from a traditional weightlifting to marathon running and ultimately, to CrossFit, where he found the perfect balance of strength and conditioning, nutrition, and proper goal setting, which allowed him to find levels of fitness and well-being that eluded his 20-year old...
+As a masters-level athlete, Patrick competed in the 2011, 2013, and 2104 Reebok CrossFit Games.
+Patrick’s fitness journey has taken him from traditional weightlifting to marathon running and, ultimately, to CrossFit, where he found the perfect balance of strength and conditioning, nutrition, and proper goal setting, which allowed him to find levels of fitness and well-being that eluded his twenty-year old self....
 Read More